Basics

 [+ 1 2] ; call +

-[map inc #[1 2 3]] ; call mapEven + is just a function.
-There's nothing magical about it.
+[map inc #[1 2 3]] ; call mapEven + is a function, with no special standing among the rest.

 Primitives